Marigold - Crackerjack Mix Flower seeds

 Wildflowers - Fragrant Flower Scatter Garden Seed Mix

-From $499 USD
+From $499 USDUnit price /UnavailableDescription

-- Site selection/preparation: It's important to address competition from weeds: pull, till, or use organic herbicides.
-If planting in the spring/summer you can wait for weeds to germinate, control and then plant the wildflower seeds.
+Includes a mix of 18 popular fragrantΒ flower varieties and colors.
+Scatter this mix of seeds in your garden and enjoy the most fragrantΒ flower assortment you've ever smelt.Wildflower establishment requires some important steps:- Site selection/preparation:Β It's important to address competition from weeds: pull, till, or use organic herbicides.Β If planting in the spring/summer you can wait for weeds to germinate, control and then plant the wildflower seeds.

-- Seeding: You will want to have good seed to soil contact, broadcasting by hand is a good approach on small plot, may want to mix with an inert carrier, sand or other.
+- Seeding: Β You will want to have good seed to soil contact, broadcasting by hand is a good approach on small plot, may want to mix with an inert carrier, sand or other.
 Raking in and covering with soil 2-3 times seed thickness.

-- Watering: During establishment for the first month, can be from rain in spring or supplement with irrigation.
+- Watering:Β During establishment for the first month, can be from rain in spring or supplement with irrigation.

-- Timing: The best time to plant is in spring to early summer and even again in late fall.
+- Timing: The best time to plant isΒ in spring to early summer and even again in late fall.

 COMMON NAME